-- Keeps the supervisor informed about the progress of the project (at least one email or meeting per week) - 4- Project design members (including the project leader) - Are equally responsible for project planning and design. - Participate actively in all the meetings - Support the team and the project leader - Keep the team and project leader informed about the progress of their tasks.
+- 4) Project design members (including the project leader) - Are equally responsible for project planning and design. - Participate actively in all the meetings - Support the team and the project leader - Keep the team and project leader informed about the progress of their tasks.